Maximizing weighted sums of binomial coefficients using generalized continued fractions: Introduction

 In Section~\ref{S:gcf} we prove Theorem~\ref{T:K} and record approximations to our generalized continued fraction expansion.
-In Section~\ref{S:max} we discuss why the plots of $y=g_{\omega,m}(r)$ are reminiscent, when $m$ is large, of a normal distribution with mean $r_0$.
-We also apply Theorem~\ref{T:K} to estimate $r_0$ and hence prove Theorem~\ref{T:formula}.
+When $m$ is large, the plots of $y=g_{\omega,m}(r)$ are reminiscent of a normal distribution with mean $\mu\approx\frac{m}{\omega+1}$.
+Section~\ref{S:max} proves key lemmas for estimating~$r_0$, and applies Theorem~\ref{T:K} to prove Theorem~\ref{T:formula}.
 Non-integral values of $\omega$ are considered in Section~\ref{S:nonintegral} where Theorem~\ref{T:root3} is proved.
 In Section~\ref{S:est} we estimate the maximum height $g(r_0)$ using elementary methods and estimations, see Lemma~\ref{L:bounds}.
-Statistical methods are used in Remark~\ref{BE} to give another approximation of $s_m(r)$.
+A `statistical' approximation to $s_m(r)$ is given in Remark~\ref{BE}, and it is compared in Remark~\ref{R:Approx} to the `generalized continued fraction approximations' of $s_m(r)$ in Proposition~\ref{P}.